 The growth of value-based care across the country mean today’s patients hold more decision-making power than ever before.
 From choosing a provider to selecting a specific treatment, they are making healthcare decisions as consumers, and their choices are often driven by technology.
 As mobile health continues to expand, a growing number of patients are looking for providers who offer mobile options, such as text messaging to manage their care.

-Healthcare providers who can leverage their patients’ enthusiasm for text messaging will improve communication and drive stronger engagement with them.
+Healthcare providers who comply with these regulations can leverage their patients’ enthusiasm for text messaging to improve communication and drive stronger engagement with them.
 Need more proof?
 Here are five reasons patients increasingly seek text-message communication.

 1. We live in a “wireless America.” – It’s harder to reach someone on a landline phone today, mainly because they’re increasingly rare.
 According to the Pew Research Center, 95% of Americans own a mobile phone, 77% own a smartphone, and for the first time in history, a majority of American homes do not have a landline phone.
 With more people using cell phones and other mobile devices as their primary contact number, they’re more likely to send and reply to text messages, including those from healthcare providers.

 2. Faster Responses – Rather than needing to return a missed call or email from a doctor’s office, texting offers patients a faster, more convenient way to respond.
 It only takes a few seconds to reply to a text, which eliminates the hassle of finding time during a busy workday to call or email to confirm, reschedule or cancel an office visit.

 3. Meeting Patient Expectations – Whether buying airline tickets, booking a ride or depositing a check, today’s consumers are already accustomed to receiving text messages from companies.
 With the average American sending more than 30 texts per day, text messaging has quickly become one of the most popular ways for businesses to communicate with customers, and patients are starting to expect that same type of interaction with healthcare providers.